Measurelab/measurelab_gtm_solutions/README.md

-# Research and Development - Web Analytics
+# Measurelab GTM soltuions

-This repo contains all files / projects related to Google Analytics, Google Tag Manager, Data Layers & Google Optimise.
+This repo contains all files / projects related to the gtm solutions blog series